mwburke/mwburke.github.io/_posts/2020-03-26-bandits-exploration.md

 The epsilon greedy agent is an agent is defined by two parameters: epsilon and epsilon decay.

-Every timestep, the agent generates a random number between 0 and 1, and if the value is below epsilon, then the agent selects a random arm.
+Every timestep, in order to select the arm to choose, the agent generates a random number between 0 and 1.
+If the value is below epsilon, then the agent selects a random arm.
 Otherwise, it chooses the arm with the highest average reward (breaking ties randomly), thus exploiting what it knows.

 A higher epsilon results in more exploration (random arm selections), and a lower epsilon results in more exploitation.